santunioni/ThrottledAPI/README.md

 ## Middleware vs Dependency

-To do that, just extend our `MiddlewareLimiter`, which is a extension of `FastAPILimiter` to work as a middleware.

-### When implementing a custom limiter, how to choose between extending `FastAPILimiter` or `MiddlewareLimiter`?
+When implementing a custom limiter, how to choose between extending `FastAPILimiter` or `MiddlewareLimiter`?

 ```mermaid
 stateDiagram-v2